Edward Montgomery Phillpotts: Background and early life and career

 The son of William Phillpotts, Archdeacon of Cornwall, Phillpotts entered HMS Britannia as a cadet in July 1884.
 He went to sea in 1886 and was made an acting sub-lieutenant in August 1890.
 He joined the cruiser HMS Mohawk in 1892; the same year, he was confirmed as sub-lieutenant, and promoted to lieutenant, with seniority backdated to 1891.
 He then joined the gunnery school HMS Excellent in 1893, and HMS Thesus in 1896 as gunnery lieutenant.
 In 1897, he was landed for service in the Benin Expedition under Rear-Admiral Rawson.
 He was appointed gunnery lieutenant of HMS Renown, the flagship of Vice-Admiral Sir John Fisher, Commander-in-Chief, Mediterranean Fleet, in 1900.

-Promoted to commander in 1902, he joined HMS Bulwalk, serving as its acting flag captain from 1905 to 1906.
+Promoted to commander in 1902, he joined HMS Bulwark, serving as its acting flag captain from 1905 to 1906.
 Promoted to captain in 1906, he took command of the protected cruiser HMS Grafton the same year.
 He was appointed to command the armoured cruiser HMS Euryalus in 1907 and the battleship HMS Prince of Wales in 1909, as flag captain to Prince Louis of Battenberg, Commander-in-Chief, Atlantic Fleet.
 From 1911 to 1912 he was Captain of Signal School, Portsmouth and Superintendent of Signal Schools.
 In 1912, he was appointed Naval Assistant to the Second Sea Lord, Prince Louis of Battenberg.